thorwhalen/essays/A conversational approach to AI and software development.md

 Perhaps we need to include the human in the equation and optimize the machine+human(+data?) system.

-Let me start with this.
-I use the term AI or ML because it’s understood, but the direction I’m inspired towards is not endowing machines with independence, but rather **optimizing the machine+human system to enhance human creativity and productivity**.
+I use the term AI or ML because that's what people recognize, but the approach that is close to my heart is not that of endowing machines with independence, but rather **optimizing the machine+human system to enhance human creativity and productivity**.
 It’s not a new idea, but I find that current trends lose sight of that – with their black box big data models, programming languages that reflect how the machine works more than how our thoughts work, the lack of harnessing uncertainty, etc.

 Some problems have clear, fixed and measurable objectives.
 For instance self-driving cars need to be able to drive you from A to B without hurting anyone or destroying anything.
 With the right sensors and enough data it seems plausible that we'll be able to rely on deep learning to solve that problem.